uit-cosmo/xblobs/README.md

   - `absolute_value`: threshold is scalar value
   - `profile`: threshold is time- and poloidal-average profile
   - `std`: threshold is standard deviation over all three dimensions
-  - `std_poloidal`: threshold is standard deviation over time and radial dimension
+  - `std_poloidal`: threshold is standard deviation over poloidal dimension

-- `region`: radial potition from where blobs are detected
+- `region`: blobs are detected in the region with radial indices greater than `region`

 - `background`: background that is subtracted.
 Options:
-  - `profile`: time- amd poloidal-averaged background
+  - `profile`: time- and poloidal-averaged background
   - `flat`: no background subtracted

 - `n_var`: xarray variable used for blob tracking